stirnim/garmin-lastsplit/README.md

 This app is on the Garmin [Connect IQ store](https://apps.garmin.com/en-US/apps/54f85cc9-a908-4a04-8642-f71663de200f).

+## Side Loading

 You can also build it for your watch yourself and install it using [App Side Loading](https://developer.garmin.com/connect-iq/programmers-guide/getting-started).
 Copy the compiled binary to the USB mounted Garmin watch into the directory `GARMIN/Apps`.
 On macos you can use [Android File Transfer](https://www.android.com/filetransfer/) as macos lacks good MTP (Media Transfer Protocol) support.

-Or use the latest pre-built [binary](./build/LastSplit.prg) for Garmin Forerunner 945.
+Or use the latest pre-built [binary](./build/garminlastsplit.prg) for Garmin Forerunner 965.

+Note: side loaded apps don't show data from FIT files in the activity summary in the app or on the web.

+# Version History

+2023-11-10, Add support for more devices.
+Indicate supported language (ENG) (0.0.2) 2020-06-01, Fix unit in FIT activity (0.0.1) 2020-05-17, Initial release (0.0.0)